Cesaire-Njietche/adversarial-blind-spots-in-quantum-error-correction-mlp-decoder/README.md

 If `--dataset` is omitted, `--samples` (default 100,000) fresh shots are sampled directly from the rebuilt circuit instead — useful for a quick standalone MWPM sanity check, but **not** for a fair comparison against another decoder, since that draws an independent random syndrome set.
 > [!WARNING]
 > **Attention**
 > Always pass `--dataset` pointing at a shared `.npz` when comparing MWPM against the MLP.
+This is exactly why `config.json` keeps a `dataset_path` reference (see the note in step 2) — it's what tells you which `.npz` to point `--dataset` at for a fair, same-syndrome comparison.

 ### 2c — Analyze a trained model